Perspective | The pandemic isn’t ending anytime soon. And our bodies are feeling the stress.

 “I’ve seen more tooth fractures in the last six weeks than in the previous six years,” Tammy Chen, a dentist in Manhattan, wrote in the New York Times in September.

-The American Dental Association Health Policy Institute reported this fall that grinding and clenching cases are up nearly 60 percent and they’re seeing 53 percent more cracked teeth than they did last year — all largely stress-induced.
+The American Dental Association Health Policy Institute reported this fall that grinding and clenching cases are up nearly 60 percent and that dentists are seeing 53 percent more cracked teeth than they did last year — all largely stress-induced.

 And how about those backs?
-Just thinking of nine months hunched over a laptop at the kitchen table hurts.
+Just thinking of eight months hunched over a laptop at the kitchen table hurts.

-Tension headaches, non-spinal joint pain, cervical pain and lower back pain are all rising, according to the American Chiropractic Association.
+Tension headaches, non-spinal joint pain, neck pain and lower back pain are all rising, according to the American Chiropractic Association.

 The No. 1 cause?
 Lack of movement, the group says, as the commute between our bed, our desk and the fridge while we wait for the pandemic to pass is substantially smaller than our pre-covid routines.